 The program for a Ph.D. in Music Theory is an advanced course of study that emphasizes critical music literature and analytical methods for continuing education students in music who wish to pursue academic careers in music education and analysis.
 Most programs require the applicant to submit a scholarly paper that demonstrates research and musical analysis competence, and defend a dissertation before graduation.
 Some universities offer parts of a music theory Ph.D. curriculum online.
 The curriculum examines advanced musical analysis techniques, explores approaches to teaching musical analysis.
 Topics in a music theory doctoral curriculum include:

 - Music theory pedagogy

 - 20th century music analysis

 - Measurement and evaluation in music

 Music composition doctoral degree students focus on the theoretical underpinnings of music and practical aspects of creating musical works for solo performers and ensembles.
-Most music composition doctoral degree programs require applicants to hold a master's degree in music, though composition programs place less emphasis on analysis and scholarly work.
+Composition programs also place less emphasis on analysis and scholarly work.
 Aspiring composers may be asked to submit one or more samples of original musical works.